Cinnamon/kotaemon/docs/pages/app/functional-description.md

   - The user can converse with the bot.
 The bot answer the user's requests in a natural manner.
   - The bot message should be streamed to the UI.
-The bot don't wait to gather alll the text response, then dump all of them at once.
+The bot don't wait to gather all the text response, then dump all of them at once.

 ### Conversation - switch

 **Description**: users can jump around between different conversations.
-They can see the list of all conversations, can select an old converation, and continue the chat under the context of the old conversation.
+They can see the list of all conversations, can select an old conversation, and continue the chat under the context of the old conversation.
 The switching workflow is like this: